ckolivas/lrzip/README.md

 > A: Make sure you have set CFLAGS and CXXFLAGS.
 An unoptimised build will be almost 3 times slower.

-> Q: Why not update to the latest version of libzpaq?
+> Q: Which version of libzpaq does lrzip use?

-> A: For reasons that are unclear the later versions of libzpaq create corrupt archives when included with lrzip
+> A: lrzip embeds **libzpaq 7.15** (Matt Mahoney; public domain / Unlicense) via a small C++ glue layer (`libzpaq/zpaq_lrzip.cpp`).
+Newer libzpaq can decompress older lrzip `-z` streams (ZPAQ level 1).
+Archives produced with this backend use ZPAQ level 2 and may not decompress with very old lrzip builds that still ship libzpaq 5.x.

 > Q: When limiting processors with the -p option, lrzip still spawns twice as many threads as specified with LZMA compression.